dsternlicht/RESTool/README.md

 *  ``email`` - A text box for [an email address](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email).
 Falls back to a simple text input on unsupported browsers.
 *  ``color`` - A [color selector](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/color) yielding #RRGGBB hex value strings.
 Falls back to a simple text input on unsupported browsers.
 *  ``select`` - This will render a select box.
 See [options](#options-array) and [optionSource](#option-source) properties
+*  `select-multi` - This will render a multiselect box by means of [multiselect-react-dropdown](https://www.npmjs.com/package/multiselect-react-dropdown) third-party component.
 *  ``array`` - Enter multiple values.
 POST and PUT page only.
 *  ``file`` - A file-input form element, to upload files as `Content-Type: multipart/form-data`.
 All non-file form inputs will be sent as individual string values.
 The current implementation supports only one file input per form.
 *  ``password`` - A password text box.